| name | agent-system |

 - protocol DTOs, prompts, tiers, skills, toolset, AI-SDK UI-message stream

 The host owns process supervision and native capability exposure.
-The package
+The daemon

 Package Boundaries